maryamtahhan/cndp-frr/README.md

 ### cndp-frr2 settings

-Set frr2 in the same way
+Setup frr2 in the same way

 ```bash
 # vtysh